Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 - Urinary incontinence or frequency (leaking urine or feeling that you need to urinate often)

 - How having been abused or assaulted (sexually or otherwise) in the past might affect your health now; while it may be a very uncomfortable thing to talk about, mentioning past trauma may help your provider better understand your symptoms and history and make a more accurate diagnosis

 - Things you can do to maximize your GYN and overall health

 - How you will communicate with your provider after your visit, including if and how your provider will let you know the results of your exam

 If you have just had your GYN exam, congratulations!
-You have just done one of the most important things an HIV+ woman can do to keep herself healthy.
-Regular GYN exams and Pap smears are crucial to your health since many GYN conditions do not have obvious symptoms and can get worse without your realizing it.
+You have just done one of the most important things a woman living with HIV can do to keep herself healthy.
+Regular GYN exams and cervical cancer screenings are crucial to your health since many GYN conditions do not have obvious symptoms and can get worse without your realizing it.
 Finding and treating GYN conditions in the early stages can prevent them from becoming more serious conditions later.

 If your health care provider is not skilled in GYN care, or you would rather see a specialist, ask for a referral to a GYN care provider who is experienced in treating women with HIV.
 If you receive GYN care from someone who is not your HIV provider, be sure that your HIV provider is aware of results from your Pap smear, other GYN tests, and any treatments you might be taking for GYN conditions.